Types of Ventless Fireplaces

 Ventless fireplaces that use gel canisters or electricity, meanwhile, are above that fray, as they don’t emit anything other than a low amount of heat.

-Any ventless fireplace is generally suggested for supplemental space heating and perhaps aesthetics alone.
+In fact, ventless fireplaces generally are just for aesthetics and supplemental space heating.
 Those with automatic ignition or that use gel fuel can supply a low level of room heat for short spans of time and during power outages, when electricity isn’t available.

 Installation and Maintenance